revo91/streams-tizen/README.md

 ```
 /src/actions/manageStreamsList.js
 ```
-App needs to be build using:
+App needs to be built using:
 ```
 yarn build
 ```